steverusso/goclap/README.md

 following help message:

 ```
-./simple - Print a string with the option to make it uppercase
+simple - Print a string with the option to make it uppercase

 usage:
-   ./simple [options] <input>
+   simple [options] <input>

 options:
    -upper   Make the input string all uppercase